 Colorado Springs Bone Fracture Lawyers

-A less serious type of broken bone is a stable fracture.
+- Stable fracture: The least severe class of bone fracture is called a "stable fracture."
 In these instances, the broken ends of the bone are still lined up against each other and are barely out of place.
 Stable fractures only require a cast.

 - Slip and fall accidents